COVID-19 Protocols for Campers, Staff, and Parents

 Parents are encouraged to check for all of their campers belongings in the designated lost and found before they leave camp.
 Items left will not be kept.

-- Campers & staff will have a “wave” of other cabins they will be involved with during their stay that they will do activities with.
-Waves will be age appropriate and numbers will depend on guidelines at that time.
-A wave may have less social distancing requirements, but may still be required to wear masks upon certain situations when together inside.
+- Campers & staff will have a “Wave” of other cabins they will be involved with during their stay that they will do activities with.
+Waves will be age appropriate.

-- Temperature and illness screenings will occur daily.
+- Temperature and illness screenings will occur and recorded daily.

-- Cabins are distanced from each other (exact distance will depend on guidelines at the time). • Food will be served Family Style with a limited number of staff serving tables.
+- Cabins (even within Waves) are socially distanced from each other (exact distance will depend on guidelines at the time). • Food will be served Family Style with a limited number of staff serving tables.

 - A limited number of staff members will be allowed to serve seconds during meal times.
 Campers will not be able to get up from their tables once seated, unless they need to go to the restroom.

 - Tables will be cleared and sanitized once everyone has left the Mess Hall.